Class change#

 Tip

-This operation is running between GEE and SEPAL servers in the background, you can thus close the SEPAL page without killing the process.
+This operation is running in the background between GEE and SEPAL servers, so you can close the SEPAL page without stopping the process.

-When the task is finished the frame will be displayed in green as shown on the second image.
+When the task is finished, the frame will be displayed in green (see the second image below).